zelbanna/rims/README.md

 ################################### Guidelines ##################################

-- REST functions are defined in file <file> and accepts an argument tuple, (Context, Dictionary) => def func(aCTX, aArgs), they must return something that can be JSON serialized (!) a request is routed to the function by calling URL/<api>/<file>/func with argument as dictionary (before serialization) or use the core provided node_function when requireing REST  within another function
+- REST functions are defined in file <file> and accepts an argument tuple, (Context, Dictionary) => def func(aRT, aArgs), they must return something that can be JSON serialized (!) a request is routed to the function by calling URL/<api>/<file>/func with argument as dictionary (before serialization) or use the core provided node_function when requireing REST  within another function

 - Devices inherit (at least) from Device class in generic and can override various functions.
 They will get instatiated and added to the system during install phase. an __icon__ provide visualization icon (relative the image/ directory)